Skip to content

 value: cpu,disk,diskio,mem,swap,system,hostobject,net,host_processes,container

-This creates a configuration file /usr/local/datakit/conf.d/container/container.conf inside the DataKit container.
-By default, it collects all stdout logs except those from images starting with pubrepo.jiagouyun.com/datakit/logfwd.
+At this point, a configuration file named /usr/local/datakit/conf.d/container/container.conf will be generated within the DataKit container.
+By default, it collects all stdout logs except those starting with the image pubrepo.guance.com/datakit/logfwd.

 container_include_log = [] # Equivalent to image:*